AlanCoding/django-ansible-base/docs/apps/opa/OPA_INTERFACE.md

 generation with mock requests that have no data).
 The serializer mixin handles fine-grained related object checks after the object is constructed.

+### PATCH/PUT flow and related object checks

+On a PATCH or PUT request, the authorization flow involves two OPA calls:

+1. **`OPAPermission.has_object_permission()`** sends a tier 2 OPA query
+   with `object_allowed` only -- it does NOT send `input.related`.
+This checks whether the user can change the object itself (e.g., "do they have change permission on this inventory?").
+If `object_allowed` is false, the request is denied (403 or 404).

+2. **`OPARelatedAccessMixin.update()`** runs at the serializer layer **after** the object is saved (inside a transaction).
+It compares old vs new FK values, builds the `related` dict for changed FKs, and sends a **second tier 2 OPA query** with both the object and its related entries.
+OPA evaluates `object_allowed` (again, redundantly) and `related_denied` together.
+If `related_denied` comes back non-empty, the transaction is rolled back and a 403 is returned with the failing field names.

+This intentional double-check ensures the full authorization decision (object access + related object permissions) goes through OPA for compliance.
+The same pattern applies to POST/create via `OPARelatedAccessMixin.create()`.

 ## Request/response logging